isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2014-11-04-Second-Reading-Speech-by-Minister-for-Law-K-Shanmugam-on-the-Constitution-of-the-Republic-of-Singapore-Bill.md

 <li style="list-style-type: none">Our neutrality is also an important factor which will help.
 <ol style="list-style-type: lower-alpha" start="2">
 <li><strong>Our judiciary</strong> is highly regarded as being efficient, competent and honest.
 It is consistently ranked highly in international surveys.</li>
-<li> Singapore Legal Sector: Our lawyers and law firms have developed a good reputation for providing high quality legal services.
+ <li><strong> Singapore Legal Sector</strong>: Our lawyers and law firms have developed a good reputation for providing high quality legal services.
 <ol style="list-style-type: lower-roman">
 <li>We have the “Asian advantage” in that we understand Asian context and culture.
 This advantage is important as arbitration users have indicated that a personal connection to the city in which the arbitration is held is one of the main reasons for selecting the venue.</li>
  <li>37 of the top 100 law firms in the world are present in Singapore.
 This further helps in what we have to offer - in terms of legal services.</li>